hdorado/ranking-data-quantitative-genetics-workflow/README.md

-\- Data processing and cleaning
+- Data processing and cleaning

-\- Simulation studies
+- Simulation studies

-\- Statistical model implementation and validation
+- Statistical model implementation and validation

-\- Analysis of empirical datasets
+- Analysis of empirical datasets

-\- Generation of results and figures
+- Generation of results and figures

-This is a \*\*research working repository\*\*, so it contains scripts developed at different stages of the project and reflects the analytical workflow used during the research.
+This is a **research working repository**, so it contains scripts developed at different stages of the project and reflects the analytical workflow used during the research.
 Large files, including some datasets and generated outputs, have been excluded from the repository.

-\## Data
+## Data